Blightmud/Blightmud/resources/help/plugin_developer.md

 this so I don't think it needs further explanation.

 Blightmud will always update (git pull) from the `master` branch.
-So making this is your 'stable' branch and handling development on another branch is a good tip.
+So making this your 'stable' branch and handling development on another branch is a good tip.